gomix/gomix.github.io/cv/cover_letter.md

 Any date in 2018

-For You @ Paid job
+For You @ Your Paid Job

-In your Organization
+In Your Organization

-Locate @ Address
+Located @ Address

-City, State Zip Code
+In City, State Zip Code

 Dear Mr./Ms. Last Name: